dstackai/dstack/docs/reference/providers/index.md

 Workflows can be defined in the `.dstack/workflows` directory within your project.
 Within your project, you may have multiple workflow files.

-Each workflow must specify a provider.
+Each workflow must specify a `provider`.
 Each provider may have its own syntax.
 Below, you'll find the reference for each provider.

 ## bash